-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH011 510280 8N-1 No 10/06/201 04C02 313.1 HATS Category II-Truck Unloading On October 6, 2014 at approximately 1018 hours while performing humane handling verification of truck unloading (b) (6) observed the following noncompliance.
+EstNbr EstName NR# НІМР Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH011 510280 8N-1 No 10/06/201 04C02 313.1 HATS Category II-Truck Unloading On October 6, 2014 at approximately 1018 hours while performing humane handling verification of truck unloading (b) (6) observed the following noncompliance.
 A semi trailer full of hogs on the upper deck was backed up to the high unloading (upper deck) chute and the driver was calmly unloading the hogs.
 It was observed that multiple hogs as they were exiting the trailer appeared to lose their footing on the uppermost (approx. 3-4 ft.) portion of the ramp that is approximately 30 feet in total length.
 They were then able to regain their footing and proceed down the ramp.
-It was also observed that two hogs completely slipped and fell to the ramp surface.
-One slipped and fell at the base of the rubber mat that was placed over approximately half of the door opening and immediately got up and appeared to be unhurt.
+It was also observed that two hogs completely slipped and fell at the base of the rubber mat that was placed over approximately half of the door opening and immediately got up and appeared to be unhurt.
 The other hog slipped and fell at the top of the ramp just after exiting the trailer and did not immediately get up.
 After a short period of time the hog did get up and appeared to be unhurt.
-The issue was immediately addressed with (b) (6) who was standing right with (b) (6) and made the same observations. (b) (6) attempted to address the situation of the hog at the exit of the trailer that had not gotten up yet only after brought the issue to his attention.
+The issue was immediately addressed with (b) (6) and the same observations. (b) (6) attempted to address the situation of the hog at the exit of the trailer that had not gotten up yet only after brought the issue to his attention.
 It was also addressed with Barn Management the week prior.
-At that time tho hogs fell, but slippage was observed and (b) (6) was told that it would be addressed (b) (6) verbally notified (b) (6) at that time that an NR was to be documented and that the chute was going to be tagged and was no longer to be used until the issue was corrected.
-The chute is tagged with US Reject tag no. B41490058, pending NR.The unloading chute does have a brick style pattern stamped in the concrete to assist in providing footing for the hogs.
-It is however determined that the chute is too steep at the top 3-4 feet as observed by the degree of incline and the footing of the animals as they are moving down it.
+At that time no hogs fell, but slippage was observed and (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told that it would be addressed. (b) (6) was told th

-12:23 Friday, August 12, 2016 32 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs 32
+12:23 Friday, August 12, 2016 32 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs

-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH121 111542 0N-1 Νο 11/19/201 04C02 313.15(a)(1) HATS Category VIII- Stunning Effectiveness On November 19, 2014 at approximately 1752 while performing a humane handling task, stunning effectiveness of captive bolt stunning in the suspect per (b) (6) observed the following noncompliance.
+EstNbr EstName NR# НІМР Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH121 111542 0N-1 No 11/19/201 4 04C02 313.15(a)(1) HATS Category VIII- Stunning Effectiveness On November 19, 2014 at approximately 1752 while performing a humane handling task, stunning effectiveness of captive bolt stunning in the suspect per (b) (6) observed the following noncompliance.
 A hog was properly restrained using a board and shot with captive bolt gun #32650.
 The bolt did not completely penetrate the skull and the hog vocalized.
 While the hog was still properly restrained, the establishment re-stunned the hog immediately with the pre-loaded back-up gun and rendered the hog unconscious.
 Following the incident, (b) (6) was notified and stunning of the suspect pen was stopped until a replacement captive bolt gun was brought to the pen.
 The establishment began implementation of their humane handling program to increase monitoring of the stunning of the suspect to 100%.
+Verbally informed the (b) (6) of the pending NR.